Is this official?

 When will you post more “Fangs” comics?

-Whenever I make them, which is whenever I have screenshots I like and a couple of spare hours to do something with them.
-There's a Fangs RSS feed to which you can subscribe if you'd like to know the very instant a new comic is published.
+Fangs is a labor of love—and, more importantly, it’s a part time labor or love.
+Panels get created and illustrated whenever David and Jette and I have time to do them.
+There’s a Fangs RSS feed to which you can subscribe if you’d like to know the very instant a new comic is published.

 Who made this?

 I did.
-My name is Lee and I'm a senior editor at Ars Technica.
+My name is Lee and I’m a senior editor at Ars Technica.
 And, obviously, I like Elite: Dangerous.
-I also had a lot of help from my illustrator David Hall—Fangs book two wouldn't have been possible without him.
+I also had a lot of help from my illustrator David Hall—Fangs book two would’t have been possible without him.
+As of mid-2020, we’ve added Jette Tingdahl as an additional illustrator to spread the work out a little bit.

 How are the images made?

-Screenshots from Elite: Dangerous are loaded into The Gimp, sized (up or down) to 2560x1440, and then run through the Threshold filter.
-Sometimes I'll crop and rotate for dramatic effect, or cut and paste a few different pictures together into a single one.
-I twiddle with the threshold sliders until the image looks right, and then add the text boxes.
-Aside from giving the images that signature noir-style look, the threshold filter can hide details—which sometimes helps to cover up imperfections when I'm combining images together!
+The process has changed as the comic has evolved.
+For Book 1 and most of Book 2, screenshots from Elite: Dangerous were loaded into The Gimp, sized (up or down) to 2560x1440, and then transformed into black-and-white via a Threshold filter.
+Sometimes I’d crop and rotate for dramatic effect, or cut and paste a few different pictures together into a single one.
+I’d twiddle with the threshold sliders until the image looked right, and then add the text boxes.
+Aside from giving the images that signature noir-style look, the threshold filter can hide details—which sometimes helps to cover up imperfections when I’m combining images together!

 What kind of hardware and software is this running on?